 When you fail to make payments on debts or bills, the creditor will hire a company to help recover the lost payments from you.

-In this case, First Financial Asset Management has been hired by the company that you owe a debt to.
+In this case, they have been hired by the company that you owe a debt to.
 They will contact you to coerce payments in any way they can.

 Collections accounts from debt collectors on your credit report will cause your score to drop as much as 100 points.